-Admission to candidacy for the Th.M. and S.T.M. degrees will be granted upon completion of 12 semester hours of course work with a cumulative GPA of 3.00 and approval of the student's advisor.
+Admission to candidacy for the Th.M. program will be granted upon completion of 12 semester hours of course work with a cumulative GPA of 3.00 and approval of the student's advisor.
 The degree must be completed within five years from the date of original matriculation.

-In addition to the other regulations governing graduation, Th.M. or S.T.M. graduates must meet the following requirements:
+In addition to the other regulations governing graduation, Th.M. graduates must meet the following requirements:

 - Must complete 30 semester hours of course work with a cumulative GPA of 3.00. - 2.
 A minimum of 24 semester hours must be completed through Liberty University. - 3.
-Must complete a unified program of study as follows: - a.
-A core of 12 hours to be selected from courses in Biblical Studies, Historical Studies and Theological Studies. - b.
-18 semester hours must be taken as follows: A specialization of 12 hours; plus 6 hours elective (S.T.M. degree) or THEO 680 and a thesis (Th.M. degree).
+No more than two (2) grades of C may be applied to the degree. - 4.
+No grades of D may be applied to the degree. - 5.
+Must complete a unified program of study as follows: - A core of 12 hours to be selected from courses in Biblical Studies, Historical Studies and Theological Studies. - b.
+18 semester hours must be taken as follows: A specialization of 12 hours; plus 6 hours elective (non-thesis program) or THEO 680 and a thesis.
 The specialization is a unified program of study constructed by the student with the consultation and approval of the program director. - c.
-All courses for either the S.T.M. or Th.M. degree plans must be taken at the 600 level or higher. - 4.
-Degree must be completed within five years. - Resident students are required to pass the graduate writing assessment or complete GRST 500. - 6.
-Online students (S.T.M.) are required to take the graduate writing assessment. - 7.
-Submit a Graduation Application to the Registrar's Office at the beginning of the final semester.
+All courses for the Th.M. degree plan must be taken at the 600 level or higher.

+- 6. Degree must be completed within five years. - Resident students are required to pass the graduate writing assessment or complete GRST 500. - Online students are required to take the graduate writing assessment. - Submit a Graduation Application to the Registrar's Office at the beginning of the final semester.

-Specializations include Biblical Studies, Church History and Theology, and Practical Theology.
+Cognates include: Biblical Studies, Church History and Theology, and Practical Theology.

-All 12 hours of the specialization must be in the same area.
+All 12 hours of the cognate must be in the same area.
 Ordinarily the student will include language studies (ancient or modern) related to the specialization.
 Language courses must be taken in keeping with the standards for language studies of all graduate programs of Liberty University.

 Master of Theology (Th.M.)
-(30 hrs)
+(30 hr)

+Thesis Track

-Program Option: Resident Format
+Program Option: Online and Resident Formats

 Core Courses (12 hrs)

 CHHI Elective 3

 NBST Elective 3

-OBST Elective 3 3 3
+OBST Elective 3

 THEO Elective 3

-Specialization Courses (12 hrs) 1 12
+COGNATE COURSES (12 hrs) 12

-Biblical Studies:

-(NBST, NGRK, OBST, OTCL)
+Biblical Studies: (NBST, NGRK, OBST, OTC.)
+L)

-Church History and Theology:
+• Church History and Theology: (APOL, CHI THEO) HI, PHIL,

-(APOL, CHHI, PHIL, THEO)

-Practical Theology:

-(CHPL, CLED, CMIN, COUN 2 , DSMN,
+• Practical Theology: (CHPL, CLED, CMIN, COUN ,

-EVAN, HOMI, ICST, PACO, PLED, YOUT)
+DSMN, ETHM, EVAN, HOMI, GLST, PAC O, PLED,

+YOUT)

 Thesis (6 hrs)

-THEO 680 3 Research Methods 3
+THEO 680 Research Methods 3

-THEO 690 4 Thesis Defense 3
+THEO 690 Thesis Defense 3

-The student is to work out a unified course of study in cons ultation
+The student is to work out a unified course of study in

-with and approval of the advisor.

-2 Choose an 800-900 level course

-Any student who is not ready for enrollment in THEO 690 after completing THEO 680 may be required, as determined by the student's thesis chair, to take THEO 689 Thesis Proposal and Research, and may be required to repeat THEO 689 until deemed ready for enrollment in THEO 690.
+- The student is to work out a unified course of study in consultation with and approval of the advisor. - COUN 801, 980 and 985 may be used as electives.
+Other 800-900 level COUN courses may be used only with approval from the Director of the Th.M. program.
+Resident and Online Th.M. students need to contact the Liberty University Online Transfer Evaluation Office to initiate the process of obtaining this approval. - Any student who is not ready for enrollment in THEO 690 after completing THEO 680 may be required, as determined by the student's thesis chair, to take THEO 689 Thesis Proposal and Research, and may be required to repeat THEO 689 until deemed ready for enrollment in THEO 690. - Thesis required

-3 Thesis required